raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ![](images/install_sense1.png)

-The Sense HAT can then be inserted onto the GPIO pins.
-Note that the long pins of the PCB header should not protrude through the top of the Sense HAT.
+Remove the GPIO connector that comes with the Sense HAT, wiggle it from side to side and it will come off without too much force.
+The Sense HAT can then be inserted onto the GPIO connector with the *long* pins (see checklist above).
+Note that these pins should not protrude through the top of the Sense HAT.
 If they do, then the height is not correct.

 ![](images/install_sense2.png)